A Primer on Choice-of-Law Clauses

 As used herein, the term “enforceability” refers to any special rules that address the question of whether a choice-of-law clause should be given effect for reasons having nothing to do with whether the clause is valid as a matter of contract law.

 Choice of Law.
-The prevailing view among courts is that the enforceability of a choice-of-law clause must be determined by the law of the forum.
-This outcome follows logically from the fact that clause enforceability is part of the broader doctrine of conflict of laws.
-The courts always apply the conflicts rules of the forum.
+The prevailing view among courts is that the enforceability of a choice-of-law clause should be determined by the law of the forum.

 Invalidating Statutes.
-A choice-of-law clause will not be enforced if the forum state has enacted a statute directing its courts to ignore it.
-All fifty states have passed laws providing that outbound choice-of-law clauses will not be enforced when they appear in certain types of contracts.
+A choice-of-law clause will not be enforced if the forum state has enacted a statute specifically directing its courts to ignore it.
+All fifty states have passed laws stating that outbound choice-of-law clauses will not be enforced when they appear in certain types of contracts.
 The State of Illinois, for example, has adopted a law that invalidates clauses that select the law of another state to govern building and construction contracts:

 A provision contained in or executed in connection with a building and construction contract to be performed in Illinois that makes the contract subject to the laws of another state or that requires any litigation, arbitration, or dispute resolution to take place in another state is against public policy.
 Such a provision is void and unenforceable.

-When the forum state has enacted an invalidating statute, the state and federal courts in that state are obliged to apply it to the exclusion of the common-law test laid down in Section 187 discussed below.
+When the forum state has enacted such a statute, the state and federal courts in that state are obliged to apply it to the exclusion of the common-law test laid down in Section 187 to determine whether a clause is enforceable.
 A partial list of invalidating state statutes can be found here.
+It should be noted that state invalidating statutes are not all drafted the same way and that these differences may generate disputes as to whether a given statute applies in a particular case.